Simple tunable phase-locked lasers for quantum technologies: Application note: lasers for Rb gray molasses

+\com{We begin with a brief overview of the laser frequency requirements for D$_2$ cooling in a generic alkali metal atom with nuclear spin $I$, which usually starts with a magneto-optical trap (MOT \cite{Raab1987,Lee1996,Vangeleyn2009,Vangeleyn2010}).
+MOT cooling and repumping lasers are the two left transitions in Fig.~\ref{fig:rb_levs}.
+Cooling is red-detuned typically a few linewidths from the closed $F=I+1/2\rightarrow F'=I+3/2$ transition.
+Due to Lorentzian atomic absorption with frequency, accidental driving of the $F=I+1/2\rightarrow F'=I+I/2$ occurs over time, from which half of spontaneous decays land in the $F=I-1/2$ ground state, far off-resonant to the cooling laser.
+A `repump' laser, typically with much lower power, is resonant with the $F=I-1/2\rightarrow F'=I+I/2$ transition and repumps atoms to the $F=I+1/2$ state to return to the cooling cycle.
+The repump laser is not necessarily phase-locked with the cooling laser, and they often have $1\,$MHz-level uncorrelated relative frequency noise.

+Further sub-Doppler cooling in optical molasses can be achieved by cancelling all magnetic fields and further red-detuning the cooling laser \cite{Lett1988}.
+After a few milliseconds of optical molasses, gray molasses can be applied using the two laser transitions on the right of the Fig.~\ref{fig:rb_levs} level diagram.
+As the transitions share a connecting $F'=I+1/2$ excited state, this $\Lambda$-transition can support coherent dynamics and dark states -- so long as the laser frequencies are phase-stable with respect to each other, as clearly demonstrated in Ref.~\cite{Rosi2018}.
+The gray molasses repump laser also plays a more important role in the cooling process and has to have much higher power \cite{Rosi2018}.}

+\com{To most easily obtain the two laser frequencies for all cooling stages -- the MOT, optical molasses and gray molasses -- an $\approx 100\,$mW SL `repump' laser can be locked to the $F=I-1/2\leftrightarrow F'=I+1/2$ transition (cf.~Fig.~\ref{fig:diag} (c) (1)), and a small portion of modulated light from this SL creates a `cooling' AL that can be red-detuned (cf.~Fig.~\ref{fig:diag} (c) (3))} from approximately $B-A$ to $B$ (Fig.~\ref{fig:rb_levs}), using the EOM modulation frequency.
+To be specific, for $^{87}$Rb the D$_2$ SL laser needs a sub-Doppler lock to the $F=1\leftrightarrow F'=2$ transition (e.g.\ using hyperfine pumping spectroscopy \cite{Smith2004}), and we wish the AL to amplify only the red sideband of the fiber EOM in the range of 6.58 to 6.83$\,\textrm{GHz}$.
+This produces a phase-locked cooling transition beam which can be optically combined with the repump beam for all stages of cooling.

-By explicitly considering the laser sources required for GM cooling of rubidium, we explore a specific application note.
-Existing GM cooling studies in $^{85}$Rb and $^{87}$Rb report using laser powers of order $100\,\textrm{mW}$ \cite{Rosi2018,Huang21:85rb}.
+\com{We explicitly consider the laser sources required for GM cooling of rubidium here.} Existing GM cooling studies in $^{85}$Rb and $^{87}$Rb report using laser powers of order $100\,\textrm{mW}$ \cite{Rosi2018,Huang21:85rb}.
 Although stable OIL with a small capture range has been demonstrated in diode lasers with low injection ratios $\approx 10^{-5}$ \cite{Kakarla:18}, it is beneficial to have a higher injection power as a larger capture range provides reduced intensity noise in the AL \cite{Liu2013}.
-To achieve $100\,\textrm{mW}$ powers over the $0.5\,\textrm{GHz}$ capture range needed for Rb gray molasses, sideband injection powers $<1\,\textrm{mW}$ suffice (Fig.~\ref{fig:cap-vs-ir}(a)).
+To achieve $100\,\textrm{mW}$ powers over the $0.5\,\textrm{GHz}$ capture range needed for Rb gray molasses, sideband injection powers $<1\,\textrm{mW}$ suffice (Fig.~\ref{fig:cap-vs-ir}~(a)).